Skip to main content

 Open OnDemand Login

-Starting in late April/early May, users will be able to access Pinnacles and MERCED cluster via web-based GUI, Open OnDemand.
+For users seeking to access access Pinnacles and MERCED cluster via the web-based GUI, Open OnDemand.
 Please refer to this page here for accessing and making the most of the Open OnDemand Interface.

 Currently, we have three login nodes, and users can expect to be connected to either rclogin01, rclogin02, or rclogin03.
 Do not run computationally intensive processes on the login nodes.
 These nodes are appropriate for tasks such as file preparation/editing, compiling, simple analyses, and other low-computation activities.
 For more resource-intensive work, submit jobs to the cluster using the available queue system.
 Additionally, users can connect to a remote machine using an X-terminal (XQuarz or X11) forwarding (see example command below) to run graphics-based programs like gnuplot, gimp, etc.